neurosnap/deck-using/deck.md

 # `DisposableStack`

 - Useful for doing one-off and arbitrary amounts of clean-up
 - A `DisposableStack` is an object that has several methods for keeping track of `Disposable` objects
 - Can be given functions for doing arbitrary clean-up work
 - We can also assign them to `using` variables because -- get this -- they’re also `Disposable`!

+---

+# `DisposableStack` Example

 ```ts
 function doSomeWork() {